MuLancer/APEuro/country/France.md

 - "Spider King"
 - economy: fostered industry from artisans, taxed it, and used the funds to expand the army and territory

+## Wars of Religion (1559-1598)
+Henry II
+  - weak sons: Francis II, Charles IX, Henry III

+Class: nobility took advantage->sought religious reform through Calvinism
+  - Religious reform was especially important to the lower class--riots and acts of violence surrounded the reformers
+  - St. Bartholomew's Day massacre was a savage Catholic attack on Calvinists in Paris

+Warfare: The War of Three Henrys--a civil war sparked by the St. Bartholomew's Day massacre
+  - Catholic Henry of Guise
+  - Protestant Henry of Navarre
+  - Catholic King Henry III

 ## Royal Absolutism